krinetic1234/DiligenceDynamics/README.md

 # Sprint 2
 - Collin Jung: During this sprint, I designed and implemented the landing page.
 Functionality of this page includes search for NASDAQ companies by name and ticker with working autofill.
 On selecting a company, a chart showing stock price at close is displayed with adjustable date parameters.
 Also displayed is 2 changes in price: (1) Price change over the current day (2) Price difference between current date and whichever date chosen as start date.
 The color of the price changes based on net gain/loss with green for positive gain and red for negative loss.
 Underneath the chart is a list of the top 5 articles related to the company name.
 APIs used: News API (News articles), Polygon.io API (NASDAQ market info).
 To be done: Better design for articles, Summary for companies.
+- Winston Shum: For this sprint, I finalized the design for the front-end, including how the landing page, the chat page, and the page for a specific company (stock information, company news, etc.) For the coding part, I finalized our RAG model such that it can be run locally and can be called from an API.
+I also helped setup the firebase database where we have persistent storage of the raw texts, and setup the persistent storage for the vector embeddings.
+Going forward: will need to implement the drag and drop functionality on the front-end, and will need to experiment with different document types for the RAG model.

   **Goals for sprint 3:** Fully integrate RAG model, clean up UI